 }

-Action buttons are displayed in the modal footer of an Embedded app action.
-They are clickable and will trigger saving, resetting, or cancellations of the modal.
+Action buttons are displayed in the modal footer of a JSON modal.
+They are clickable and will trigger the modal's saving, resetting, or cancellations.
 Each modal has to have a minimum of one and a maximum of two action buttons.
-Available action buttons have two types - primary and secondary actions.
-The primary action will be displayed as a green UI button and secondary as a grey UI button.
+Available action buttons have two types – primary and secondary actions.
+The primary action will be displayed as a green UI button and the secondary as a grey UI button.

-The primary action button will be activated once all required Blocks are filled and depending on the handler
+The primary action button will be activated once all required blocks are filled and, depending on the handler option will:

-By default URL link will be used as the destination endpoint for all requests, but it can be also overwritten with the URL option by uploading schema with it.
+By default, the URL link will be used as the destination endpoint for all requests.
+However, it can also be overwritten with the URL option by uploading a schema.

 string

-Descriptive name of the action button, showcasing what will happen on button click.
+Descriptive name of the action button, showcasing what will happen on button clicke.g. submit or create in app"

 string

-Option value will determine what the button will do when user clicks it.
+Option value will determine what the button will do when user clicks itone of "request", "open-url".

 {